opengisch/QField-docs/documentation/how-to/gnss.en.md

 A long press on the *GNSS button* will show the *positioning menu*.

-Inside the *positioning menu* you can turn on the *positioning display* which will show the current coordinates which are reprojected into the project CRS along with precision information.
+Inside the *positioning menu* you can turn on the *Show position information* which will show the current coordinates which are reprojected into the project CRS along with precision information.